Last-gasp Napoli keep title ambitions alive

 But Luciano Spalletti's side dropped out of the Champions League places with Lazio moving up from fifth to third after a come-from-behind 2-1 win over Udinese.

-Pushing for Europa League football next season, Torino are six points off the sixth position held by AC Milan who host Sassuolo later on Sunday.
+"The important thing is we kept out heads and turned it around," said Lazio coach Simone Inzaghi.

-"There are moments when it doesn't go your way, no matter how you try, even if you push the ball," said Spalletti, whose side were held to a goalless draw by AC Milan in midweek.
+Lazio travel to Salzburg for the second leg of the Europa League quarter-final on Thursday, before taking on city rivals Roma.

-Torino goalkeeper Salvatore Sirigu kept out early efforts from Antonio Candreva and Inter captain Mauro Icardi as the visitors threatened early.
+Pushing for Europa League football next season, Torino are seven points off the sixth position held by AC Milan who drew 1-1 with Sassuolo.

-But Torino got the breakthrough with full-back Lorenzo De Silvestri setting up Ljajic for a 36th-minute winner.
+Torino goalkeeper Salvatore Sirigu saved from Antonio Candreva and Inter captain Mauro Icardi, with Inter also hitting the woodwork twice before falling to a fourth defeat this season.

-Sirigu again tipped away an Icardi volley, and kept out a Candreva effort, with Inter also hitting the woodwork twice before falling to a fourth defeat this season.
+AC Milan missed the chance to close the gap on the top four, settling for a point after Nikola Kalinic's equaliser four minutes from time cancelled out Matteo Politano's opener for the visitors at the San Siro.